Find the right workplace pension for your business

 We have solutions for different sizes and types of businesses, with a range of benefits for you and your employees.

-Flexible workplace pension and saving products
+For more flexible workplace pension and saving needs

 What is a workplace pension?

 A workplace pension is a pension scheme arranged by, or on behalf of, an employer and helps eligible employees save for retirement.
 All businesses are now obliged by law to provide a suitable workplace pension scheme for eligible staff.
-This is the result of a government initiative to help people who otherwise might not save enough money to live on when they retire.
+This is the result of a government initiative (auto enrolment) to help people who otherwise might not save enough money to live on when they retire.

 A percentage of the employees’ salary is paid into a nominated scheme along with employer contributions and builds a pot of money ready for retirement.
 Like employees, employers have to meet a minimum level of contributions for all enrolled scheme members.